Abib-ops/Abib/README.txt

        Here width and height can be adjusted from default values.

-    3) Click on Apply, then Continue for Administrative permission and then OK.
+    3) Click on Apply, then Continue for Administrative permission, and then OK.

     4) If you have another shortcut in the taskbar, you will need to